fastfetch-cli/fastfetch-wiki/Logo-options.md

 * If the value is the name of a builtin logo, it is displayed.
 * If the value is the path to a text file (whose extension is `.txt`), the content is displayed with color tag replacement.
 * If the value is the path to a raw image file (whose extension is `.raw`), the content is displayed without post-processing.
 * If the value is the path to a file which is neither txt nor raw, it's assumed as an image file.
 If the terminal emulator is known to support an image protocol, the image is displayed.
+    * This behavior is for compatibility only.
+It's known to be buggy for some terminals.
+Setting an explicit image protocol is highly recommended.
 * Otherwise, the auto-detected builtin logo is displayed.
 In this case, use `--show-errors` to find what's going wrong.

 ## builtin